Food never goes out of style. No matter the times, no matter the trend, everyone’s interested in it.

 Google My Business now allows business owners to add videos to their pages as well.
 And since we know that videos are more effective than photos at capturing attention, this is a smart direction to turn.

 This coveted organic traffic we’re all after can only take you so far.
 You need to make sure your business is not getting lost in the sea of other local restaurants.
-So if you haven’t started running ads for your business, or you’re still thinking of ad ideas before pulling the trigger, consider advertising with Google.
+So if you haven’t started running ads for your business, you feel stuck when it comes to restaurant advertising or you’re still thinking of ad ideas before pulling the trigger, consider advertising with Google.

 With several ad formatting options, you can pretty quickly and easily run a Google ad for your business.
 You’ll be able to employ a pay-per-click (PPC) advertising campaign that only charges you when a viewer actually clicks on your ad.